 An 8-minute stroll from Yotsuya station, Wakaba is the name that all fans of taiyaki bring up when they talk shop.
 It’s that famous.
 Doing a brisk trade, Wakaba is open until early evening and their taiyaki goes for a miserly 150 yen per piece.
 That’s less than two dollars for a serving of belly-warming happiness.

 What surprise!
 Their extra sweet red bean paste filling is the perfect match for the slightly salty dough.
-As you would expect of place believed to be one of the Tokyo’s ‘Big Three’ taiyaki stores, Wakaba receives a storm of high praise and reviews.
+As you would expect of a place believed to be one of Tokyo’s ‘Big Three’ taiyaki stores, Wakaba receives a storm of high praise and reviews.
 Those who can brave the chill and get in the queue early during winter can consider themselves the recipients of some terribly good fortune.

 By the way, the tails of their taiyaki are filled with paste.
 It even says so on their plates so make sure you start tail first!